borti4938/n64adv2_pcb/README.md

 The RF shield does not fit in the no-cut mod variant.

 Put the thermal pad on top of the FPGA (U1) of the N64Adv2 board.
-This helps with heat dissipation and also holds the PCB in its place.
+This helps with heat dissipation and holds the PCB in its place.

 Put everything in the bottom shell.
 Do not forget 3D printings.